musangi/-Explore-US-Bikeshare-Data/README.md

 # What Software is Needed?
 To complete this project, the following software requirements apply:

-You should have Python 3, NumPy, and pandas installed using Anaconda A text editor, like Sublime or Atom.
+  - You should have Python 3, NumPy, and pandas installed using Anaconda
+  - A text editor, like Sublime or Atom.
-A terminal application (Terminal on Mac and Linux or Cygwin on Windows).
+  - A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

-# Project Details
-Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
-Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
-This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
-Regardless, each bike can serve several users per day.

-Thanks to the rise in information technologies, it is easy for a user of the system to access a dock within the system to unlock or return bicycles.
-These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.

-In this project, you will use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
-You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
+# Running the program
+You can input 'python bikeshare.py' on your terminal to run this program.
+I use Anaconda's command prompt on a Windows 10 machine.

 # Statistics Computed
 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
 In this project, you'll write code to provide the following information:

 #1 Popular times of travel (i.e., occurs most often in the start time)

-most common month
+ - most common month
-most common day of week
+ - most common day of week
-most common hour of day
+ - most common hour of day
 #2 Popular stations and trip

-most common start station
+  - most common start station
-most common end station
+  - most common end station
-most common trip from start to end (i.e., most frequent combination of start station and end station)
+  - most common trip from start to end (i.e., most frequent combination of start station and end station
 #3 Trip duration

-total travel time
+  - total travel time
-average travel time
+  - average travel time
 #4 User info

-counts of each user type
+  - counts of each user type
-counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)
+  - counts of each gender (only available for NYC and Chicago)
+  - earliest, most recent, most common year of birth (only available for NYC and Chicago)

+# Requirements
+  - Language: Python 3.6 or above
+  - Libraries: pandas, numpy, time
+# Project Data
+  - chicago.csv - Stored in the data folder, the chicago.csv file is the dataset containing all bikeshare information for the city of Chicago provided by Udacity.

+  - new_york_city.csv - Dataset containing all bikeshare information for the city of New York provided by Udacity.

+  - washington.csv - Dataset containing all bikeshare information for the city of Washington provided by Udacity.
+Note: This does not include the 'Gender' or 'Birth Year' data.

+# Built with
+  - Python 3.6.6 - The language used to develop this.
+  - pandas - One of the libraries used for this.
+  - numpy - One of the libraries used for this.
+  - time - One of the libraries used for this.